Direct Answer

 Signs Someone Is Trying to Trauma Pimp You

-• They pressure you to “be brave” or “share your truth” on their terms.
+They center themselves right in the middle of your narrative.
+They pressure you to “be brave” or “share your truth” on their terms.
+They skip the follow-up — no resources, no support, just applause and silence.

 Healing Is Not a Performance

 Some days you might want to shout your truth from the rooftops.
 Other days, silence is sanctuary.
+Both are valid.

 Being a systems-impacted writer, I’m often open.
 But that doesn’t mean people own me, any rights or exclusive access to me, or get to dictate my story or feelings.

-Choosing not to share your trauma isn’t weakness; it’s wisdom.
+Choosing not to share your trauma isn’t weakness — it’s wisdom.
 It means you’re protecting your nervous system, your boundaries, your progress.
 The world doesn’t need another tragedy to process.
 It needs survivors who are safe, whole, and in control of their own narrative.

 How to Say No — Gracefully or Firmly